 Tacony-Holmesburg Trail (currently in design)

-This trail is currently in the design phase and is slotted for construction to begin in 2019.
+This trail is currently in the design phase and is slotted for construction to begin in late 2019.
 It will connect the Tacony Boat Launch to Pennypack on the Delaware.

 Pennypack on the Delaware Park

 Pennypack on the Delaware Park is a huge hidden gem along the river.
 It features a relaxing trail that connects several ball fields and provides opportunities for walking, bicycling, and fishing.
 Picnic areas, a pier, a gazebo, and a pavilion make for a lovely day in the park.
 This park also features a nature trail, large meadow, and abundant wildlife—including a pair of bald eagles.
 (Access road to the park begins at 7801 State Road Philadelphia, PA, same access road as the sign for “Riverview Homes”)

 The portion of the trail from Pleasant Hill Park (Linden Ave) to Pennypack Street is open year round.
 From May 25th, 2019 through labor day weekend 2019, the section of trail connecting Pennypack Street to Pennypack on the Delaware Park will be open on Saturdays and Sundays from 8am to 8pm.
 The trail features a bridge over Pennypack Creek, native vegetation, and spectacular riverfront views.
 See the Philadelphia Parks and Recreation announcement regarding this opening.

 Pleasant Hill Park